 (b) Keep the President and Executive Board informed on emerging and current educational technology issues within the state of Idaho

-Section 6 The State Department of Education representative shall:
+Section 6 The state education agency representative shall:

 (a) Be an ex-officio member